frangdelsolar/idfl/DOCUMENTATION.md

 -   **Data validation** improvements needed for Excel imports
 -   **User-company associations** not fully enforced in all views
 -   **Basic async processing** using threading (upgradable to Celery)
+-   **Logging** there's much more logging than needed.
+It's just for demo purposes.

 ### Technical Debt

 -   **Type hints** - Limited type annotations in code
 -   **Test coverage** - No test coverage
 -   **Error handling** - Some edge cases need better coverage
+-   **Database** - Maybe move to PostgresQL for better performance

 ## 🎯 Final Thoughts